ericgarciaresearch/RAMeN/README.md

 ```
 $ nextflow run -<nextflow-options> mhoban/rainbow_bridge --<rainbow_bridge-options>
 ```
-As far as nextflow options, you are likely only going to use the `-params-file` option which tell nextflow to parse all setting for rainbow_bridge.
+As far as nextflow options, you are likely only going to use the `-params-file` option which tells nextflow to parse all settings for rainbow_bridge.

 ***Making a parameter file***

-In the parameter file, each flag occupies in a new line, without the initial "--" flag annotation, and placing a colon (:) after the name of the flag.
+In the parameter file, each flag occupies a new line, without the initial "--" flag annotation, and placing a colon (:) after the name of the flag.
 Additionally, for flags that do not have an additional argument such as "--paired", you should use "True" or "False".
 For example:

 From your run directory:
 ```